Azure-Samples/azure-servicebus-messaging-samples/DuplicateDetection/readme.md

 Since applications do need such composite operations and consistent outcomes, what do we do?

 A Service Bus Queue is a great start to communicate "jobs" that must be executed reliably.
-The queue consumer picks up the job input, performs the desired work, and reports the outcome.
-If anything happens during execution of the work, including an outright crash, the message lock will eventually expire, and the job will be picked up again and can again be executed.
+The queue consumer picks up the job input, performs the desired work, and reports th>e outcome.
+If anything happens during execution of the work, including an outright crash, the message l>ock will eventually expire, and the job will be picked up again and can again be executed.

 Many cloud resources, like storage or databases have some notion of batch commits or local